replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 There are two types of snapshots:
   * **Full snapshots (Recommended)**: Backs up the admin console and all application data.
 For embedded clusters, this also backs up the Docker registry, which is required for air gapped installations.

     Object-stored data that does not use PVCs, such as Rook and Ceph, require custom hooks for backups.
 Custom hooks are configured by your vendor.
-See [Full Snapshots](snapshots-creating#full) in _Creating Snapshot Backups_.
+See [Full Snapshots](snapshots-creating#full) in _Creating Backups_.

   * **Partial snapshots**: Backs up the application volumes and manifest files only.
-See [Partial Snapshots](snapshots-creating#partial) in _Creating Snapshot Backups_.
+See [Partial Snapshots](snapshots-creating#partial) in _Creating Backups_.

 ## About Storage Destinations